mahshid1373/BGC_Prediction/README.md

 Comparison of coordinates reported by tools.

 ```
-Unique regions in GECCO: 8
+Unique regions in GECCO: 1
-Unique regions in AntiSMASH: 1
+Unique regions in AntiSMASH: 8
-Unique regions in DeepBGC: 76
+Unique regions in DeepBGC: 67
-Intersection between GECCO and AntiSMASH: 32
+Intersection between GECCO and AntiSMASH: 1
-Intersection between GECCO and DeepBGC: 34
+Intersection between GECCO and DeepBGC: 5
-Intersection between AntiSMASH and DeepBGC: 30
+Intersection between AntiSMASH and DeepBGC: 1
-Intersection across all three tools: 27
+Intersection across all three tools: 19
 ```

 Visualization of overlaps using Venn diagram.